aclark4life/blog-2017/2015/06/01/plone-add-on-development-for-command-line-savvy-developers/index.rst

 .. post:: 2015/06/01

 With Plone 5 heating up, it's time for me to go all-in again on Plone.
 To that end, here's a new tutorial for **command-line savvy developers who may be totally unfamiliar with Python but want to learn Plone**.
-This time, in the form of an embedded Gist.
+This time, in the form of an embedded Gist:

 .. raw:: html